 To request an official USMLE transcript, you must contact the organization that registered you for the examination.
-You must contact the Federation of State Medical Boards if you are registered for or have taken Step 3 and/or you want to send your transcript to a U.S. medical licensing authority.
-In all other cases, submit your transcript request to ECFMG by sending a completed Request for Official USMLE® Transcript (Form 172) and the appropriate fee to ECFMG.
-Form 172 and additional information are available in the Resources section of the ECFMG website and from ECFMG, upon request.
-You can use OASIS to check whether your USMLE transcript has been sent.
+You must contact the Federation of State Medical Boards (FSMB) if you are registered for or have taken Step 3 and/or you want to send your transcript to a U.S. medical licensing authority.
+In all other cases, you can submit your request for an official USMLE transcript to ECFMG.
+Additional information and instructions are provided with the form.

 If you apply to residency programs through the Electronic Residency Application Service (ERAS), you may request electronic transmittal of your USMLE transcript to these programs.
-For additional information, refer to the ERAS applicant information available in the ERAS Support Services section of the ECFMG website.
-Information on the status of requests for electronic transmittal of USMLE transcripts via ERAS is not available through OASIS.
-If the program does not participate in ERAS, you must submit a transcript request using Form 172 and pay the required fee.
+For additional information, refer to the ERAS Support Services section of the ECFMG website.

 Important Note: If you took the former ECFMG CSA, your USMLE transcript will indicate only that you have CSA examination history.
 It will not provide any additional information on your attempt(s) on the CSA.
-To request official copies of your CSA performance history, you must complete a Request for an Official ECFMG® CSA® History Chart (Form 297) and submit it to ECFMG with the appropriate fee.
-Form 297 is available in the Resources section of the ECFMG website and from ECFMG, upon request.
-For each attempt on the ECFMG CSA, the Official ECFMG CSA History Chart includes the month and year of the administration and the result of your performance.
-For additional information, refer to the instructions that accompany Form 297.
+To request official copies of your CSA performance history, you must submit your request for an official CSA history chart to ECFMG with the appropriate fee.
+Additional information and instructions are provided with the form.

-For all Steps and Step Components, a rigorous process is used to ensure the accuracy of scores, including a double scoring method involving independent scoring systems.
+For all Steps, a highly rigorous process is used to ensure the accuracy of scores, including a parallel scoring method involving independent scoring systems.
 Therefore, a change in your score or in your pass/fail outcome based on a recheck is an extremely remote possibility.
 To date, the score recheck process has not resulted in a score change.
-However, a recheck will be performed if you submit a Request for Recheck of USMLE® Step 1, Step 2 CK, or Step 2 CS Score (Form 265) and the fee for this service to ECFMG.
-Form 265 is available in the Resources section of the ECFMG website and from ECFMG, upon request.
+However, a recheck will be performed if you submit a request and the fee for this service to ECFMG.
+Additional information and instructions are provided with the form.
 Your request must be received by ECFMG no later than 90 days after your result was released to you.
 See Score Rechecks in the USMLE Bulletin of Information for more information.